Michael Yoshitaka Erlewine mitcho Singapore Associate Professor National University of Singapore.

 Hello!

-I am an Associate Professor (Presidential Young Professor) in Linguistics at the National University of Singapore and currently a Core Fellow at the University of Helsinki’s Helsinki Collegium for Advanced Studies.
-I received my Ph.D. from MIT Linguistics in 2014.
-My lab investigates the structure of sentences (syntax) and how these structures map to meaning (semantics).
-Much of our work is based on fieldwork on understudied languages, especially of Southeast Asia.
-I serve as Associate Editor at Glossa and on the Editorial Boards of Natural Language & Linguistic Theory and Journal of East Asian Linguistics.
+I am an Associate Professor of English Language & Linguistics at the National University of Singapore and currently a Core Fellow at the University of Helsinki’s Helsinki Collegium for Advanced Studies.
+I received my Ph.D. from MIT in 2014.
+My work investigates the structure of sentences (syntax) and how these structures map to meaning (semantics), based on the study of English as well as cross-linguistically, with an emphasis on languages of Asia.
+I serve as Associate Editor of the Journal of Semantics and on the Editorial Boards of Natural Language & Linguistic Theory and Journal of East Asian Linguistics.

 Areas of interest